-A new Google paper describes an interesting shift on how Google might find information on the web, using artificial intelligence methods on query log files.
+A new Google paper about mining user queries describes an interesting shift on how Google might find information on the web, using artificial intelligence methods on query log files.

 But there are a number of Google databases which focus upon extracting information from web pages, and a few Google patent applications which describe such efforts by the search engine.

 Examples include relating answers to questions in Google Q&A, joining business and location information to be used in local search, finding reviews to extract and aggregate, and pulling information from the Deep web.

 A Google paper presented at the International Joint Conference on Artificial Intelligence last month, What You Seek is What You Get: Extraction of Class Attributes from Query Logs (pdf), takes a different approach.

 Instead of attempting to extract the information directly from web pages as Google crawls the web, it looks at the search engine’s log files, and users’ interactions with pages to extract information.
 The abstract of the paper tells us:

 Within the larger area of automatic acquisition of knowledge from the Web, we introduce a method for extracting relevant attributes, or quantifiable properties, for various classes of objects.

 The method extracts attributes such as capital city and President for the class Country, or cost, manufacturer and side effects for the class Drug, without relying on any expensive language resources or complex processing tools.

 In a departure from previous approaches to large-scale information extraction, we explore the role of Web query logs, rather than Web documents, as an alternative source of class attributes.